Frequently Asked Questions

 - Why does my CARPROOF report show an accident but it doesn’t provide a dollar value?

-This occurs when the information about the incident was provided to CARPROOF through a police report.
+This occurs on American vehicles if there is no estimate available, or when the information about the incident was provided to CARPROOF through a police report.
 Unlike an insurance document, a police report doesn’t assign a dollar value to an accident – it just notes that an incident occurred.

 - What does a $0 claim on a CARPROOF report mean?